By-Laws (Revised 2014)

 (d) Additional nominees for any office shall be placed on the ballot when proposed by petition signed by twenty-five members in good standing; but such additional nominations, to be placed on the ballot, must reach the Chair of the Nominating Committee by July 1.

 (e) The Chair of the Nominating Committee shall certify the names to be placed on the ballot to the Executive Director by July 15.
 The Executive Director shall mail the completed election ballot to the membership not later than August 15 for return by October 31.
 The election results, certified by the Nominating Committee, shall be announced as expeditiously as possible.
+In the event of a tie, the current Council, with the exception of the President, will vote to elect one of the candidates.
+This vote will take place by electronic means, by secret ballot, and within one week of the conclusion of the regular election.

 (f) If a SHAFR member is nominated and placed on the ballot, but fails to win election, he or she shall wait one year before being nominated again for the same or a different office.